tendermint/liquidity/x/liquidity/spec/04_messages.md

 ## Validity checks

-The MsgWithdrawWithinBatch message performs validity checks.
+The MsgSwapWithinBatch message performs validity checks.
 The transaction that is triggered with the `MsgSwapWithinBatch` message fails if:

+- if `params.CircuitBreakerEnabled` is true
 - `SwapRequester` address does not exist
 - `PoolId` does not exist
 - `SwapTypeId` does not exist